Darlington Borough Council

 “Our contact centre is the first point of contact for all of our services; our contact centre team handles all enquiries or puts callers in touch with specialist teams.
 This can be everything from setting up garden waste collection subscriptions to paying parking fines; calls are very varied.

 “Everyone in our contact centre is enabled to take payments – around 160 people in all – although payments for our leisure services such as the Darlington Hippodrome and the Dolphin Leisure Centre are currently handled separately.
-Our long-term ambition is to centralize all payments into one system to not only deliver a consistent experience, but to streamline how we manage processes and importantly our security and compliance requirements.”
+Our long-term ambition is to centralise all payments into one system to not only deliver a consistent experience, but to streamline how we manage processes and importantly our security and compliance requirements.”

 Andrew Hazlett, Systems & Process Officer, “While our preference for payment transactions is online self service, we still have a requirement for being able to manage transactions over the phone, particularly for people who are digitally excluded.
 As such, a large part of my role is to ensure that the council is adhering to the very latest compliance guidance from a payment and data security perspective, across all channels.”